LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-corruption-detection-and-magic.md

 The SQLite database format is widely used as a defacto standard.
 LumoSQL ships with the lumo-backend-mdb-traditional which is the unmodified SQLite on-disk format, the same code generating the same data.
-There is no corruption detection for this backend.
+There is no corruption detection included in the file format for this backend.
+However corruption detection is available for the traditional backend, and other backends that do not have scope for checksums in their headers.
+For all of these backends, LumoSQL offers a separate metadata file containing integrity information.

-The new backend lumo-backend-mdb-updated adds row-level checksums but is otherwise identical to the traditional SQLite MDB format.
+The new backend lumo-backend-mdb-updated adds row-level checksums in the header but is otherwise identical to the traditional SQLite MDB format.

 There is an argument that any change at all is the same as having a completely different format.
 This is not a strong argument against adding checksums to the traditional SQLite on-disk format because with encryption increasingly becoming mandatory, the standard cannot apply.
 The sqlite.org closed-source SSE solution is described as "All database content, including the metadata, is encrypted so that to an outside observer the database appears to be white noise."
 Other solutions are possible involving metadata that is not encrypted